potados99/CoAP/README.md

 # libpcoap

-CoAP library for Arduino and ESP8266.
+CoAP implementation for Arduino and ESP8266.

 The initial codes was forked from <a href="http://github.com/hirotakaster/CoAP-simple-library" target=_blank>hirotakaster/CoAP-simple-library</a>.